LabuzPawel/FuelStrat/README.md

 Release version requieres .NET 8.0 Framework to work.
 Larger size exe release that is independent from .NET version can be found in 'FCalcACC/self_contained'.

-For application to work it requieres 'CARS.json' and 'TRACKS.json' files to be included in exe folder.
-Default versions of those json files can be found in 'FCalcACC\default_json'.
+Application is creating a 'FCalcACC_data.json' at first start up.
+This file stores user data.

 Future plans:
-1. Error handling.
+1. Add fuel tank capacity and maximum stint duration to calculations.
+2. More error handling.
-2. Ability to move pit stop earlier/later in pit strategy
+3. Ability to move pit stop earlier/later in pit strategy
-3. Telemetry integration with ACC.
+4. Telemetry integration with ACC.